magenta-aps/OMS/README.md

 **DELETE /deleteOrder?orderId=\<orderId\>**

+Delete the order with the given orderId.

 **GET /getOrders?userName=\<userName\>&status=\<status\>&notStatus=\<status\>&assignee=\<assignee\>**

 Can be called without parameters in which case all orders are returned.
 Provide exactly one of the specified parameter for filtering search results (further filtering should be done from the Anguler front-end).

 **GET /getOrderData?orderId=\<orderId\>**

+Gets the order data for the order with the given orderId.

 **POST /newOrder**